-Here is a simulation of a monthly budget to studyin Japan.
-Foreign students are allowed to work part-time in Japan (a maximum of 28 hours per week) – and a majority of them do so.
+Here is a simulation of monthly budget/living expenses to study in Japan.
+Foreign students are allowed to work part-time in Japan (a maximum of 28 hours per week) and majority of them do so.
 This is something that you may also consider.
-That will enable you to practice your Japanese and that will obviously help you financially.
+This will enable you to practice your Japanese and will help you financially.

 Below, you will find the case of a student enrolled in a one year program, in Tokyo, with housing in a shared apartment.
 In this scenario, the foreign student works as a waiter in a restaurant.

 Simulation of a budget to study in Japan:

 Food: 1,500 Yen x 30 days = 45,000 Yen

 Other expenses (supplies, phone bill etc): 10,000 Yen

 Going out on weekend (dinner, drink): 4 times/month x 2,000 Yens = 8,000 Yen

 Work (28 hours per week at 1,000 Yen per hour *)